-The 26 Street Station will be located in the median of Bow Trail, slightly to the west of 26th Street southwest.
+The Shaganappi Point station will be located in the median of Bow Trail, slightly to the west of 26th Street southwest.
 The station will remain at ground level until approximately 31 Street SW where the tracks will be tunneled.
 Transit users will be able to access the station at the intersection of 26th Street SW and Bow Trail via a cross-walk.
-This station will not have a Park and Ride and as such, is considered a walk-on station.
+This station will not have a Park and Ride, and as such, is considered a walk-on station.
+A new pedestrian bridge will be located at 24th Street SW and a third eastbound traffic lane will be added on Bow Trail east of 33rd Street S.W.
 The communities of Shaganappi, west Sunalta and west Scarboro will benefit most from this CTrain station.